Punycode

 Punycode is a representation of Unicode with the limited ASCII character subset used for Internet hostnames.
 Using Punycode, host names containing Unicode characters are transcoded to a subset of ASCII consisting of letters, digits, and hyphens, which is called the letter–digit–hyphen (LDH) subset.
-For example, München (German name for Munich) is encoded as Mnchen-3ya.
+For example, the German München (English: Munich) is encoded as Mnchen-3ya.

 While the Domain Name System (DNS) technically supports arbitrary sequences of octets in domain name labels, the DNS standards recommend the use of the LDH subset of ASCII conventionally used for host names, and require that string comparisons between DNS domain names should be case-insensitive.
 The Punycode syntax is a method of encoding strings containing Unicode characters, such as internationalized domain names (IDNA), into the LDH subset of ASCII favored by DNS.
 It is specified in IETF Request for Comments 3492.

-Encoding procedure
+Origin of the name

+The RFC author, Adam Costello, is reported to have written:

+Why “Punycode”?
+It rhymes with Unicode and is intended to encode Unicode strings.
+It is “puny” in three senses: The repertoire of characters used in the encoded strings is small, the encoded strings are short, and the implementation is small.

+Description

 As stated in RFC 3492, "Punycode is an instance of a more general algorithm called Bootstring, which allows strings composed from a small set of 'basic' code points to uniquely represent any string of code points drawn from a larger set."
 Punycode defines parameters for the general Bootstring algorithm to match the characteristics of Unicode text.
-This section demonstrates the procedure for Punycode encoding, using the example of the string "bücher" (Bücher is German for books), which is translated into the label "bcher-kva".
+This section demonstrates the procedure for Punycode encoding, using as an example the German string "bücher" (English: books), which is translated into the label "bcher-kva".